colorcube/bookmark_pages/Documentation/Configuration/Index.rst

 1. TypoScript and Templates
 ---------------------------

 You may just copy the needed parts to your site package.

 The fluid template paths can be configured as usual using TypoScript.
 Have a look into the TypoScript template (look for plugin.tx_bookmarkpages.view)

+The bookmarks might be stored in the browsers local storage allowing users to bookmark pages without being registered on the site.
+Storing the bookmarks locally as well safes unnecessary server requests.
+The feature can be enabled through the constants editor.

 2. JavaScript and JQuery